LondonBiofoundry/basicsynbio/README.md

 ### 4. Export sequences

-Applying the `return_file` method on your BasicAssembly object exports the assembled sequence to a genbank file:
+Applying the `return_file` method on your BasicAssembly object exports the assembled sequence to a GenBank file:

 ```python
 assembly.return_file(handle="hello_world_assembly.gb")